 PS is practicing yoga since the age of 11.
 Her yoga retreats in India have helped her gain deep insights into self-awareness.

-There’s a huge discussion on chakras, Nadis, and kundalini, but the concept of Bindu is rarely covered.
+There’s a massive discussion on chakras, Nadis, and kundalini, but the concept of Bindu is rarely covered.
 Bindu is the point of creation.
 This center is beyond the accepted beliefs.
-It is said Bindu stores all the karmas of a person from the past life.
+It is said Bindu stores all the karmas of a person from past life.
 These karmas are also present in the form of memories.

 Bindu, literally translates, to ‘drop’.
 It is better called Bindu Visarga, which means ‘falling of the drop’.
 It is symbolized by the crescent moon and a white drop.
 This white drop is the nectar.
 This nectar passes through the whole body through the Vishuddhi chakra.
 It is the ultimate source of each entity, to which each of them finally returns at the end.